Glória de Campeão: Retirement

 A start after his narrow win in the Dubai World Cup he faced off against Lizard's Desire in the Singapore International Cup.
 This time it went in favor of Lizard's Desire who had more time in the stretch to wear down Glória de Campeão and get up by half a length.
 Unbeknownst to both, it would be their final races.
-Glória de Campeão aimed for the Cox Plate as his next start but he came up with a tear in his left front tendon after a workout.
-Along with Glória de Campeão Lizard's Desire was also retired after the Singapore International Cup after suffering a bout with Laminitis.
-After this unexpected end to his career his trainer, Stefan Frieberg went on record after the decision and said "We probably could have raced him again, but why risk maybe destroying him?"
+Glória de Campeão aimed for the Cox Plate as his next start but he came up with a tear in his left front tendon in a workout.
+Along with Glória de Campeão Lizard's Desire was also retired after the Singapore International Cup having a bout with Laminitis.

+Following this unexpected end to his career his trainer, Stefan Frieberg went on record after the decision and said "We probably could have raced him again, but why risk maybe destroying him?"
 Friborg said.
 "He is a great horse and he deserves his retirement.
 If he hadn't been injured he would of course have come back to Dubai to try and win the World Cup again."
 Glória de Campeão was then sent back to Brazil to stand at stud and even today has remained the all-time highest money earner for any South American bred at $9,258,355.
 Surpassing the previous leader Invasor who earned $7,804,070 and like Glória de Campeão had won the Dubai World Cup.